openturns/otconda/README.rst

 otconda installer
 =================

-Conda bundle including OpenTURNS ands its modules
+Conda bundle including OpenTURNS and its modules